redbear/Duo/docs/duo_getting_started_with_arduino.md

 - Select the programmer:  "Tools > Programmer: Duo FW Uploader"

-- Click on "Tools > Burn Bootloader" to update the system firmware and the default user application.
+- Click on "Tools > Burn Bootloader" to update the system firmware.

+- After the burn bootloader operation completed, the on-board blue LED start blinking rapidly, since it has also downloaded a blink application, in case that your old application is not compatible with the updated system firmware.

 ### via RBLink USB Port

-If you mount your Duo onto RBLink and connect the RBLink to your computer, you can update the bootloader, system firmware except the factory reset application and a default user application (blinking LED).
-Of cource you can upload your own sketch by clicking on the "Upload" icon.
+If you mount your Duo onto RBLink and connect the RBLink to your computer, you can update the Duo's bootloader and its system firmware except the factory reset application, by using the "**RBLink**".

 - Mount your Duo (be aware of the orientation) onto RBlink and connect the RBLink to your computer